-- Fully Online Course - An individual course in which all instruction and class activities are conducted via online learning.
+- Fully Online Course (Internet) - An individual course in which all instruction and class activities are conducted via online learning.
 Note: Some instructors require an in-person meeting or verification for special requirements.
 Contact the instructor or associate dean of the division with any questions

 How Do I Find Courses That Are Right for Me?